WINTER 2023 SESSION

 Download a pdf flyer for the program to spread the word at your school or in your community!

 GENERAL PROGRAM INFO

-Each session, we challenge girls to have personal and sometimes difficult conversations about the things that feel pressing in our lives: identity, consent, #MeToo, body image, mental health, gender discrimination, underrepresentation in politics, self-care, LGBTQ questions, and more.
+Each session, we challenge students to have personal and sometimes difficult conversations about the things that feel pressing in our lives: identity, consent, #MeToo, body image, mental health, gender discrimination, underrepresentation in politics, self-care, LGBTQ questions, and more.
 We use these conversations to make personal and collective print-based work, using screen printing, hand-drawing, wheat-pasting, and other large-scale graphic installation techniques to bring our voices to life.
 Previous projects have included a group “picket sign” poster, individual posters in response to social issues, an installation of wheat-pasted hand symbols at a local middle school, and a publicly exhibited collection of flag-inspired posters.

 Please note that some of the content discussed in this course may be difficult, personal, and intense.
 We thank you for trusting us to have these conversations with girls, and we promise to create a safe and supportive space for activist artmaking.